Skip to content

 Want the R-value you pay for, with no gaps to start with?

-Send me your address and roof type and I’ll work out the honest R-value for your climate, then quote you a seamless, gap-free cellulose blanket, pumped to its proper density and backed by the Life-of-House Guarantee.
+Send me your address and roof type and I’ll work out the right R-value for your climate, then quote you a seamless, gap-free cellulose blanket, pumped to its proper density and backed by the Life-of-House Guarantee.
 No deposit, no upselling.

 Peter Johnson